 What is capsular contracture?

 When breast implants are surgically placed, your body normally responds by forming a reactive lining around it.
 This is your body’s natural response to any embedded foreign object.
 This reactive lining around the breast implant is often called the “capsule”, “tissue capsule”, “fibrous capsule”, or “scar capsule”, and is formed by your own living tissue.
 Fortunately, following most breast augmentation procedures the capsule remains thin and your breasts remain soft and supple.
-Occasionally, the capsule becomes thickened and tight resulting in distorted breast shape.
+Occasionally, the capsule becomes thickened and tight resulting in a distorted breast shape.
 This is called capsular contracture.

 The exact cause of capsular contracture following breast implant placement is not fully known.
 What is known is that your body responds to the surgical placement of a breast implant by triggering a healing process.
 A capsule, encompassing your breast implant, composed of fibrous tissue forms during this healing process.
 Fibrous tissue is genetically programmed to contract and shrink scar tissue when subjected to a stimulus.
 With most breast augmentations, the fibrous tissue is not stimulated and the capsule remains loose around the implant allowing your breasts to look and feel natural.
 However, in some people, the capsule will contract, tighten, and squeeze the implant.
 When this takes place, your breasts may appear distorted and feel firm.
 When capsular contracture is severe, your breasts may take on a “ball-like” look.
 It is important to remember that it is not the implant that has hardened.
 The shrinking and contraction of the capsule compress the implant causing it to feel firm.
-Once the implant capsule is revised, your breasts will return to its natural softness as it was on the day of your original breast augmentation procedure.
+Once the implant capsule is revised, your breasts will return to their natural softness as it was on the day of your original breast augmentation procedure.

 What causes capsular contracture?